 Preschool Age (Age 3-5)

 Kids aged between 3 to 5 years usually will not understand more complex and concrete answers to different sexual orientations and gender identities.
 At this phase, you should use very simple language and give simple and complete answers without leaving room for further details.
 If the child asks – why does their friend have two moms?
-You can reply – families tend to be different.
+You can reply – that families tend to be different.
 Some families have a mom and a dad.
 While some families have only two moms, while some of them have two dads.

 School Age (Age 6 – 12)